Get more information about Western Kentucky University by clicking links below:

 Western Kentucky University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-A classification.
 The most popular sports played are listed below:

-- Track and Field (Sun Belt Conference)
+- Track and Field (Conference Usa)

 - Swimming and Diving